-US consumer inflation records smallest annual rise since 2021
+US Consumer Inflation Records Smallest Annual Rise Since 2021

 The July CPI data are good news for US Federal Reserve as it weighs the right time to start bringing interest rates down from a 23-year high.

-"Today's report will raise confidence within the Fed that inflation is indeed on a sustainable path towards 2%," economists at High Frequency Economics (HFE) wrote in a note to clients.
+“Today's report will raise confidence within the Fed that inflation is indeed on a sustainable path towards 2 per cent,” economists at High Frequency Economics (HFE) wrote in a note to clients.

 With futures traders overwhelmingly expecting the Fed to cut interest rates in September, according to data from CME Group, the question is how big its first cut will be.